 It's not Willy Wonka's Chocolate Factory, but kids will love visits to factories producing some of the country's best sweets!
 Watch how chocolate is made, taffy is pulled and ice cream is churned at factories across the country, most of which offer free tours throughout the year.
 Here are a few of our favorites:

 The Hershey factory tour became so popular, the company created a special theme park attraction for families to get the authentic factory experience without interrupting the chocolate-making process.
-The free, robotronic-filled tour takes visitors through the processing, beginning with the cocoa bean harvesting through the end: milk chocolate candy.
-In the same building, families can join a Chocolate Tasting Adventure, the Really Big 3-D Show and Kissworks, where kids can package their own Hershey Kisses.
+The free, robotronic-filled tour takes visitors through the process, beginning with the cocoa bean harvesting all the way to the end product: milk-chocolate candy.
+In the same building, families can join a Chocolate Tasting Adventure, the Great Chocolate Factory Mystery in 4D and the Create Your Own Candy Bar station.

 2. Jelly Belly Factory, Fairfield, CA

 Founded in 1869, the "original gourmet jelly bean" maker offers free tours and a chance to sample a selection of over 150 jelly-bean flavors.
 Worth the 40-minute drive from San Francisco, the 40-minute walking tour divulges the secrets of the Jelly Belly jellybean, which takes more than a week to create!
-Tours are offered Monday through Friday, 9 a.m. to 4 p.m.; tours on Saturdays but machines are not operating.
+Tours are offered seven days a week, 9 a.m. to 4 p.m., though machines are not operating during the weekends.
 After the tour, visit the store and stock up on sweets.

 3. Ben & Jerry's Ice Cream, Waterbury, VT

 Vermont's Green Mountains make a beautiful backdrop to the factory and headquarters of the beloved ice cream manufacturer, where visitors get to watch the production and manufacturing of Ben & Jerry's ice cream.
 At the end of the 30-minute tour, visitors get to sample the flavor of the day in the Flavoroom (the best part of the visit!).
 Visit the Flavor Graveyard and cows in the pasture in the summer months and visit the gift shop or the full-service ice cream parlor, the Scoop Shop.
-Hours vary in winter and spring months between 9 a.m. and 9 p.m.
-The tour is $3 for adults and free to children under 12.
+Hours vary according to the season and run between 9 a.m. and 9 p.m.
+The tour lasts approximately 30 minutes and is $4 for adults and free for children under 12.

 When in the mile-high city of Denver, visit the candy maker that has been dishing out candy since 1920.
 Free factory tours are offered every 30 minutes, Mondays through Fridays, 9 a.m. to 3 p.m. and beginning at 10 a.m. on Saturdays.
-Candy sticks, holiday-themed candy, lollipops, and chocolate are available for purchase at the tour's end.
+Candy canes, ribbon candy, lollipops and chocolate are available for purchase at the tour's end.

 5. The Candy Factory, Columbia, MO

-With a name like the Candy Factory, how can a tour of this chocolatier's factory not make the list?
+With a name like the Candy Factory, how can a tour of this fine chocolatier's factory not make the list?
 Walk through Candy Lane to watch traditional handmade candy-making processes create assorted chocolate and cream combinations, then smile big when devouring a sample.
+Or, if daring enough, try your taste buds on the Ultimate Chocolate Pizza or Chocolate Potato Chips.
 The viewing rooms are open to the public everyday, and group tours are given by appointment.
+The Candy Factory is located between Kansas City and St. Louis, so take the two-hour drive if you're staying in one of these Midwest cities -- it'll be a sweet family activity.

 6. Cape Cod Potato Chip Factory, Hyannis, MA